 When your body starts retaining fluids, it puts extra pressure on your carpal tunnel, which then puts more pressure on the median nerve.
-This often happens during pregnancy, as well as at the time of menopause.
+Fluid Retention often happens during pregnancy, as well as at the time of menopause.
 If you are pregnant and are experiencing water retention, as well as some discomfort in terms of carpal tunnel syndrome, the condition will likely get better once you are through with your pregnancy months.

 Some factors at your workplace could put you at a higher risk of carpal tunnel syndrome as compared to others.
-For instance, if you work in a profile that requires you to operate high vibrating machines, or constantly use your wrist, finger or hand in a set motion, you will be at a higher risk.
+For instance, if you work in a profile that requires you to operate top vibrating machines, or continuously use your wrist, finger or hand in a set motion, you will be at a higher risk.
 In such a scenario, you will put extra pressure on your median nerve, which can increase your risk for carpal tunnel syndrome, or even aggravate the condition if you are already affected.

 Certain types of health issues or conditions can also increase your risk of carpal tunnel syndrome.
 These are typically conditions that could cause swelling around your joints as well as your soft tissues.
 It could also be a health issue that reduces the flow of blood to your hands.
-Some such conditions include obesity, diabetes, hypothyroidism, multiple sclerosis and rheumatoid arthritis.
+Some such conditions include obesity, diabetes, hypothyroidism, multiple sclerosis, and rheumatoid arthritis.